 Training & Goals

-Race Amenities: Swag included a nice cotton t-shirt, finisher medal, and drawstring backpack
+Race Amenities: Nice cotton logo t-shirt, finisher medal for all, drawstring backpack

 Branded photos (c) Almost There Photography